Jordan Creek Town Center: 2004–present

 Jordan Creek Town Center opened on August 4, 2004, attracting nearly 17 million shoppers in its first year.
 Jordan Creek led to short-term sales declines at the three existing regional malls in the Des Moines area (Merle Hay, Valley West, and Southridge) while accounting for nearly 37 percent of taxable sales at the four malls during the last three months of 2004.
 Jordan Creek also affected sales tax revenues in Dallas County, which jumped from $16.7 million in fiscal 2004 to $33.7 million in fiscal 2006.
 It has also spawned other new commercial developments in West Des Moines such as the West Glen Town Center near Interstate 35 and a new Wells Fargo office complex south of the mall.

 In May 2007, Iowa State University economists David Swenson and Liesl Eathington released a study showing that retail sales in the Dallas County portion of West Des Moines had increased by over $310 million, or 503.7 percent, during Jordan Creek's first two years of operation.
 At the same time, sales in the city of Des Moines decreased by nearly $194 million (5.2 percent) while sales in the Polk County portion of West Des Moines decreased by $22 million (2.4 percent).
 Smaller Dallas County cities like Adel and Perry also experienced declines in retail sales during this period.

 In February 2018, Iowa-based department store Von Maur announced it would construct a new location at the mall, with a planned opening in 2022.
 In April 2018, the parent company to the mall's Younkers department store announced it would cease operations and close all stores.
 The Jordan Creek store closed on August 29, 2018.

 On June 10, 2021, a 2-story H&M would open right next to the main atrium.

 On November 5, 2022, Von Maur opened in the former Younkers location.

+On November 1, 2025, Toys "R" Us opened a location across from the food court.